Parrot-Developers/olympe/src/olympe/doc/userguide.rst

 This guide will walk you through Olympe API using a series of examples that increasingly demonstrate more advanced usage.

-If you haven't followed Olympe :ref:`installation procedure<installation>`, you should do it now.
+Before continuing you should first read the Olympe :ref:`installation procedure<installation>`.

-For your own safety and the safety of others, the following examples will use a simuated ANAFI drone but remember that you can also connect to a physical drone.
+For your own safety and the safety of others, the following examples will use a simulated ANAFI drone but remember that Olympe is also capable of communicating with a physical drone.
+As far as Olympe is concerned, the main difference between a physical and a simulated drone is the drone IP address (``192.168.42.1`` for a physical drone and ``10.202.0.1`` for a simulated one).

-At the end of each example, remember to reset the simulation before getting into the next example because each example assume that the drone is landed with a fully charged battery.
-Just hit Ctrl+R inside the Sphinx GUI to reset the simulation.
+At the end of each example, if you are using a simulated drone, remember to reset the simulation before getting into the next example.
+Each example assumes that the drone is landed with a fully charged battery.
+Just enter ``sphinx-cli action -m world fwman world_reset_all`` in a terminal to reset the current simulation.

 The full code of each example can be found in the `src/olympe/doc/examples/ <https://github.com/Parrot-Developers/olympe/tree/master/src/olympe/doc/examples>`_